Quicr/new-qmsg/doc/notes.md

 #### 1) Per Session Subscriber Tree
 Every session has a prefix tree of all SNs subscribed.
 The node value is a boolean that indicates subscription point for the given SN.
-The node point of subscription is based on the mask length.
+The node point of subscription is based on the mask name_length.

-When adding a new subscription, the ```add()``` method will return the first found node length in the path that aggregates the newly added subscription.
+When adding a new subscription, the ```add()``` method will return the first found node name_length in the path that aggregates the newly added subscription.
 For example, when adding SN/90, there might be SN/42 that aggregates SN/90.
 The return will indicate 42.
 This informs the caller that there is an existing subscription already that covers the newly added more specific.
 If there isn't a value returned, then the SN needs to be added to the ```relay_subscription_tree```.